vpinball/vpinball/docs/Latency.md

 To be as close as possible to this behavior, the PinMAME controller emulation and the physics simulation are run continuously, targeting a maximum of 0.5ms of sync difference between them.

 An optimized emulation of the flipper solenoids nicknamed 'FastFlips' is also implemented in most modern table recreations.
-It lowers the latency even below this value by immediatly performing what the emulated CPU controller will trigger later-on.
+It lowers the latency even below this value by immediately performing what the emulated CPU controller will trigger later-on.
 It is really needed when running DX9/OpenGL variants where input is (mostly) sampled at the framerate (usually every 16.6ms when running on a 60Hz display).

 ## Visual latency